 Due to current restrictions only your birth partner can be present with you in the labour ward.

-When you attend hospital for a maternity outpatient appointment we will aim to accommodate one person to attend with you but this may vary within departments.
+When you attend for a maternity outpatient appointment we will aim to accommodate one person to attend with you but this may vary within departments.
 This will be depend on the number of women attending and how feasible it is to maintain social distancing.
-Your partner maybe be asked to remain either in the car or outside the Unit until they are called to the department.
+Your partner maybe be asked to remain either in the car or outside the clinic until they are called to the department.
 The clinics are busy and space is limited and the priority has to be safe access to maternity care.

 We ask that you do not bring children to the appointments at present.